A new treatment for some periodic Schr\"odinger operators II: the wave function: Small energy wave function

 \subsection{Location of small energy perturbation}

 Besides the large energy solution, there exists other solutions which are small energy excitations around local minima, i.e. the critical points of potential.
-We do not have a definite answer about if each local minimum gives an asymptotic solution, however, for some periodic potentials all known asymptotic solutions are located at a local minimum \cite{wh1412}.
+We notice for some periodic potentials at each local minimum there is an asymptotic solution, and all known asymptotic solutions are located at a local minimum \cite{wh1412, wh1108}.